nicenicegame/software-security-development-project/README.md

 # software-security-development-project

-This project is belong to 01219325 Software Development Security built with React and FastAPI(python.
+This project is belong to 01219325 Software Development Security built with React and FastAPI(python).

 ## Installation
 You must to install [NodeJS](https://nodejs.org/en/) and [Python](https://www.python.org/) first.